What is dealer reinsurance?

-Generally speaking, reinsurance exists when an insurer- “front insurer”- transfers the reserved premium funds on insured risks to a second entity, the “reinsurer,” which then takes the risk of claims, and retains the underwriting profits when the risk expires, plus any accrued investment income earned by the reserved funds.
+Generally speaking, reinsurance exists when a “front insurer” transfers the reserved premium funds on insured risks to a second entity, the “reinsurer.”
+The reinsurer takes on the risk of claims and retains the underwriting profits when the risk expires; the reinsurer also retains any accrued investment income earned by the reserved funds.

-In the Portfolio program, the front insurer is listed on the contracts sold to consumers (VSC, GAP, warranty, or ancillary).
-After the business is remitted by the dealership, the funds reserved to cover claims (“premium reserves”), less fees, are transferred to and held by an Affiliated Reinsurance Company (ARC) closely associated with the dealer.
-These reserves are used to pay any claims, and ultimately the ARC earns the underwriting profits and investment income.
-Portfolio structures the ARC and profitably manages the month-to-month operations of the ARC.
+In the Portfolio program, the front insurer is listed on the agreements for vehicle service contracts, warranty, GAP and ancillary products sold to consumers.
+After the business is remitted by the dealership, the funds reserved to cover claims (“premium reserves”), less fees, are transferred to and held by an affiliated reinsurance company (ARC) closely associated with the dealer.
+These reserves are used to pay any claims.

-Also, for purposes of Federal tax law, the Portfolio program’s structures are considered reinsurance companies and are treated as such under the Internal Revenue Code.
-At the same time, many states and other jurisdictions do not classify these companies as “insurance” or “reinsurance” companies.
-For clarity throughout this web site, we will continue to refer to them as reinsurance companies.
+Portfolio ARCs are considered reinsurance companies and are treated as such under the Internal Revenue Code for federal tax purposes.
+Many states and other jurisdictions do not classify these companies as “insurance” or “reinsurance” companies.
+For clarity, these structures are referred to as reinsurance companies throughout this website.

-Prospective clients in any of the 50 states are eligible for Portfolio reinsurance management services.
+Prospective clients in all 50 U.S. states are eligible for Portfolio reinsurance management services.

-While you, the reinsurance company owner, will be in control of your company’s investments, your results will be based on your individual choices, business experience, expertise, as well as the market conditions and economic realities.
+While you, the reinsurance company owner, will be in control of your company’s investments, your results will be based on your individual choices, business experience and expertise, as well as market conditions and economic realities.
 Portfolio reinsurance management includes investment policy guidelines that provide prudent bounds for your company’s investments.

 The Portfolio program allows dealers to make loans from their reserve accounts as part of a balanced investment portfolio and subject to approval by Portfolio.
 We take pride in our proper and sophisticated loan management services.
 Please ask for more details when you contact us.

-Two Portfolio program clients were examined by the IRS, during which time they were subjected to a multi-pronged, two year review by the Service.
-At the conclusion of the examination, the Service published two Taxpayer Advice Memoranda that showed their reinsurance companies served a legitimate business purpose in a way that was proper and correct.
-While the Internal Revenue Code section 6110(k)(3) states that the TAMs may not be used or cited as precedent, the fact remains that the Portfolio program has undergone extensive review by the IRS and its two clients were found to be in compliance with Federal tax law.
-To Portfolio’s knowledge, no other similar program can boast the same success.
+Two Portfolio program clients were the subject of a two-year, multipronged review by analysts at the Internal Revenue Service’s national office in Washington, D.C.
+At the conclusion of the examination, the IRS published two Technical Advice Memoranda that showed Portfolio reinsurance companies served a legitimate business purpose in a way that was proper and correct.
+While Section 6110(k)(3) of the Internal Revenue Code states that TAMs may not be used or cited as precedent, the fact remains that the Portfolio program has undergone extensive review by the IRS and its two clients were found to be in compliance with federal tax law.
+To Portfolio’s knowledge, no other similar program can claim the same accomplishment.